 There are many men and women who have a rule when it comes to dating someone who is not divorced yet: they won’t do it.
 A few years ago, I tried to set up a guy who was separated but not divorced yet with a divorced woman.
-When I told the woman he wasn’t divorced yet, she said “absolutely not.
+When I told the woman he wasn’t officially divorced yet, she said “absolutely not.
 I don’t even want to meet him.”
-The guy eventually got divorced.
+The guy eventually got divorced, and I wondered if this was a missed opportunity for the woman.

 Each person has to decide what is right for him or her, but I have an opinion on dating someone who is not divorced yet.
 I personally think that one person who isn’t divorced yet is very different from another person who isn’t divorced yet.
 In other words, every situation is unique.
 So, don’t be so quick to decline a date with someone who isn’t divorced yet!
 You could be jumping to judgment too quickly and passing up someone who you really could have connected with.